Takeaways from Ivanka Trump’s testimony in the New York fraud trial | KRDO

 … and now the Trump team gets its turn

-Now the Trump team gets the chance to mount a defense for the former president.
+Now the Trump team gets the chance to mount its defense for the former president on Monday.
 Trump’s lawyers also signaled at the conclusion of his testimony earlier this week they intend to file a motion for a mistrial, including referencing the conduct of the judge’s clerk.

 The motion is highly unlikely to succeed – Engoron put in place a gag order barring discussion of his staff in response to Trump’s attacks on his clerk – but it will set the tone for how Trump’s lawyers will try to poke holes in the attorney general’s case, both in the courtroom and in the court of public opinion.